 Procedure for Admission:

-All applicants wishing to enrol in an Eton College program of study must participate in the following comprehensive admissions procedure before they can be accepted into any of the programs of study:
+All applicants wishing to enroll in an Eton College program of study must participate in the following comprehensive admissions procedure before they can be accepted into any of the programs of study:

 Interview (face-to-face, or by telephone) with an Admissions Officer to confirm suitability of program and discuss career and employment opportunities and challenges.
 An assessment of your motivation, needs and expectations will be conducted.